- Chatbots help patients learn what their symptoms mean

 Chatbots have great power, and guess what comes with it

 The success recipe for healthcare chatbot (and for any chatbot, honestly) is combining deep domain expertise, high-quality, rigorous data science and great user experience.
 Without these, a path to the dark side lies.Good user experience means using emotional human language, training bots so they talk kind and sympathetic.
 Otherwise, it can only make things worse.
 No kidding.
-Go Up

 Your submission is received and we will contact you soon